 Don’t overemphasize snapping down (may cause trail leg to hit hurdle).

 Rotate thumb down to keep elbows outside of wrists.

 Swim action as trail leg comes through (or) think pulling open a door.

-Think leading with head ,shoulders or elbow, NOT arm.
+Think lead with the head, shoulders, or elbow, NOT arm.

 Sitting arm action drills (isolate)

 Keep elbow outside of wrist hand close to the body

 Pull thru to chest and into the direction of the run.